NicoZweifel/bevy_feronia/README.md

 ### Roadmap

 - Chunking
-- Texture-based Scattering
+- Texture-based Scattering on top of meshes
 - Performance Improvements (e.g., LODs) / Shortcuts (e.g., more efficient calculations for procedural geometry)
 - Make physics-based entities impact the displacement
-- Make use of compute shaders
+- Make use of compute shaders (Allow scattering/sampling of foliage on CPU and GPU to get scattering of high-quality assets and procedural geometry)

 ### Examples